 Depending on your child’s grade, geography is a dedicated class or is visited as part of social studies or history courses.
 It’s quite an extensive area of study, with a visual foundation in maps.
 Geography learning materials present various maps and provide supplemental exercises to get kids thinking about the globe.
 Whether kids are studying land formations or landmarks, one thing is for sure: geography learning materials must be engaging to be effective.

-To help you find the right geography learning materials for your kids, give our buying guide a read.
 We’ve consulted experts to find the best ones available, plus we’re sharing helpful tips on how to supplement lessons.
-Keep reading to explore what’s on the market and around the world.

 Geography workbooks or activity books are ideal for kids preparing for exams.
 These supplemental materials offer a unique way to recap material, whether it’s through games, quizzes, or map-labeling exercises.
 They’re not just used to brush up on geography before a chapter test, though.
 Geography learning materials are helpful tools to assess — and boost — mastery and comprehension prior to standardized testing.